jgehrcke/gipc/docs/index.rst

 Serving multiple clients (in child) from one server (in parent)
 ===============================================================

-This example implements TCP communication between a server in the parent process and multiple clients in a child process:
+For pure demonstration purposes, this example implements TCP communication between a server in the parent process and multiple clients in a child process:

 1)  gevent's ``StreamServer`` is started in a greenlet within the initial (parent) process.
 For each connecting client, it receives one